—EU’s stance on UN emission credits is ‘double speak’

 De Boer expresses some empathy with the EU’s negotiation position ahead of the talks:

-Europe is rightly concerned at the moment about oversupplied carbon markets under Paris, and emission reductions should only be counted in one nation, not two, he said.
+Europe is rightly concerned at the moment about oversupplied carbon markets under Paris, and the same emission reduction should only be counted in one nation, not two, he said.

 “All of that is quite legitimate.
 It makes sense if you are embarking on a new regime that you learn the lessons from the past and you make sure that the thing you design, that you adopt, has greater environmental integrity.